tinylib/msgp/README.md

 `json.Marshaler` and `json.Unmarshaler`, `msgp.Encodable` and `msgp.Decodable` are useful for
 stream serialization. (`*msgp.Writer` and `*msgp.Reader` are essentially protocol-aware versions of `*bufio.Writer` and `*bufio.Reader`, respectively.)

+An important thing to note is that msgp operates on *individual files*.
+This means if your structs include types defined in other files, these must be processed as well.

 ### Features